msoe-sisyphus-sd/msoe-sis-wiki/Project-Proposal.md

 * Table Emulator: develop a modern application that simulates tracing a Theta-Rho file in a digital environment.
 * Sync Speed of ball to lights & music: develop an approach to lighting and ball movement that mimics the idea of a ball “dancing” to audio input

+### Zero-Day Items
+In the interest of getting our project up and running smoothly in the first sprint, our team has identified a number of "zero-day" items that need to be completed before the project can really be worked on:

+#1 - Determining development environment & figuring out if it's possible to move away from the raspberry pi target development architecture.

+#2 - Understanding the structure of the existing codebase (server-client architecture).

+#3 - Forking and migrating the fork of the existing Github git repository for Gitlab for our senior design team.

+#4 - The existing codebase has no tests, so we need to investigate a testing framework and integrate it (at some elementary level) with the existing codebase.

+#5 - Determine how to work on LED's without being in-person and having a raspberry pi with NeoPixels to work on.